BabyMochi/BabyMochi/README.md

 ### UCLA Hacks, AI Brainwave Seizure Detection, Apr 2022 - Present
 • Intricate deep brain modeling of neurons and defining specific parts of the brain triggers
-• Developed data visualization graphs through MATLAB and TensorFlow usage for Electroencephalogram (EEG) data analysis
+• Developed data visualization graphs through MATLAB and TensorFlow usage for Electroencephalogram data analysis
 • Front-end development using HTML/CSS, provided user interface with ease of navigation and usage

 ### HackDavis, AI Cancer Detection, Jan 2020
 • Development model for defining stages of cancer and development of highly accurate Artificial Intelligence models with 99.17% accuracy
-• Building initial regression model of Convolutional Neural Network (CNN) in Google Colab for cancer comparisons
+• Building initial regression model of Convolutional Neural Network in Google Colab for cancer comparisons
 • Working with large dataset of over 1000+ images and eliminated confounding images

 ### TwitchCon Developers, Teams +, Sep 2019